Jump to content

 ARLukomski

-Pride of Nottingham vlogger ARLukomski was at the San Sirrell for the game - here are his pre, mid and post-match thoughts.
+Pride of Nottingham's ARLukomski was at Meadow Lane for the game - here is his take on the afternoon's events.

 Fancy showcasing your brand or business on Pride of Nottingham?
 Click here to find out more about sponsorship and advertising opportunities with us.